Destination Risk Register

 Thailand

 Thailand is a constitutional monarchy, with King Maha Vajiralongkorn Bodindradebayavarangkun (Rama X) as head of state.
 The national election in 2019 was generally peaceful with few reported irregularities, although observers noted a restrictive legal framework and selective enforcement of campaign regulation.
-Authorities took some steps to investigate and punish officials who committed human rights abuses or acts of corruption.
-Official impunity, however, continued to be a problem, especially in the southernmost provinces.
+As the first Southeast Asian nation, the senate of Thailand approved in 2024 a marriage equality bill to legalize same-sex marriage.
+There were reports that members of the security forces committed a variety of abuses.
+Insurgents in the southernmost provinces committed human rights abuses and attacked government security forces and civilian targets

 The overall score indicates that there are substantial risks of potential human rights violations in this country.
 This may also include the tourism sector.
 Relevant risks for the tourism sector are, e.g.: